From why it matters to the latest best practices, here’s everything you need to know about search engine optimization (SEO).

 Search engine optimization is important when it comes to ranking on the SERP and growing your reach.
 But, at the end of the day, the goal of a search engine is to connect users with the answers they seek.

-As long as you follow the above tips — and have a fast website with high-quality content that’s engaging, unique, current, and helpful — you’ll be well on your way to boasting successful, strong SEO.
+As long as you (or your chosen SEO agency) follow the above tips — and have a fast website with high-quality content that’s engaging, unique, current, and helpful — you’ll be well on your way to boasting successful, strong SEO.

 This article has been updated and was originally published in January 2020.